philiptran/voicemail-for-amazon-connect/TNP_README.md

 Update the second Lambda function `ContactVoicemailStream`:

 1. Open the Lambda console and find the Lambda function containing this string `ContactVoicemailStream`.
-2. Click on the Lambda function to open it.
+2. Click the Lambda function to open it.
 3. Under the Code tab, click `Upload from` and choose `.zip file`.
 4. In the pop-up window, click `Upload` and choose the `aws-connect-vm.zip` from the `.serverless` folder created by your build above.
-If you cannot see hidden `.serverless` folder, use the File Explorer to copy the `aws-connect-vm.zip` to your Downloads folder to upload to the Lambda function.
+If you cannot see the hidden `.serverless` folder, use the File Explorer to copy the `aws-connect-vm.zip` to your Downloads folder.
+Repeat step 3 to upload the zip file from the `Downloads` folder instead.
 5. Click `Save` to save the changes.